g0ld5x/Graphite/README.md

 The core language is functional, but some features—particularly arrays—are still being fixed and optimized.

 More examples can be found in the `Examples` folder.

+Also make sure to check out the documentation for more info!